Context-Aware Semantic Segmentation via Stage-Wise Attention: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Shanci Li for his valuable assistance with the dataset, as well as Amir Zamir and his team for their constructive feedback and insightful discussions as part of the Visual Intelligence course.
+We would like to thank Fabien Délèze for his careful proofreading, and the ESO team for their support.
+We also thank Shanci Li for his valuable assistance with the dataset, as well as Amir Zamir and his team for their constructive feedback and insightful discussions as part of the Visual Intelligence course.
 This research was supported by the Canton of Vaud and the INSIT Institute at HEIG-VD.

 {

 }

 \maketitlesupplementary